modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 ## Watch and debug

-Once you have the basic test running you can enjoy some of the more advanced features, like for example `watch` mode.
+Once you have the basic test running you can enjoy some of the more advanced features, such as `watch` mode.

-With `watch` mode, the same tests will be run but you get some additional features that help with development and debugging, such as:
+With `watch` mode, the same tests will be run but you get some additional features that help with development and debugging:

 - Tests are rerun on file change (source or test)
 - You can focus on a specific test file